Photo courtesy of feinphoto.com

 - How do you select judges and panelists?

-Our judges are drawn from a diverse population of entrepreneurs, investors, and alumni.
+Panelists will include investors, seasoned business executives, faculty, alumni, and donors.
 The panel is formed to create a well-balanced team of individuals that has a broad understanding of the process of evaluating new venture opportunities.
-Panelists will include investors, seasoned business executives, faculty, alumni, and donors.

 - Do you accept paper copies of the business concept?